Adequate Carbon Leakage Protection in ETS

 Arguments and Positions

 In 2014 the European Council had decided for a greenhouse gas reduction target of minus 40 percent to 2030, as compared with 1990.
 This was implemented in the most recent reform.
 For the emission trading sector − which includes, inter alia, the chemical industry − this means a tightening of the annual reduction from currently 1.74 to 2.2 percent from 2021.
-The new target, together with the other adopted measures, brings higher allowance and electricity prices: In the medium term, the EU Commission expects at least 40 euros per tonne.
+The new target, together with the other adopted measures, brings higher allowance prices and - consequently - higher electricity costs: In the medium term, the EU Commission expects at least 40 euros per tonne.
 In the German chemical industry alone, this would lead to costs of 2.3 billion euros annually in the purchasing of electricity.
-But compensation, as is currently granted under today's rules, would only reduce this total by just under 550 million euros.
+But existing compensation, which is still up for revision too, would only reduce this total by just under 550 million euros.
 Additionally to electricity, the chemical industry expects several hundreds of millions of euros for purchasing allowances for emissions from production.

 Competitiveness at risk